 Econ Journal Watch published Murphy's "Freedom Stands: A Rejoinder to Ott."
-He counters criticism of EFW methodology by would lead to "silly conclusions."
+He countered criticism of EFW methodology by saying the proposed changes would lead to "silly conclusions."

 Lawson op-eds for newspapers included "You're 'Rich,' but What Benefit is That if You Live in a Poor Country Riddled with Regulation?" in the Dallas Business Journal; "Blame Robots, More Than Trade with China for U.S. Manufacturing Job Losses" in the South China Morning Post; and "COVID's Hidden Victim: Economic Freedom" in the The Orange County Register.